MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Capture Protocol

-As described in Section \ref{section:moshpp}, we regress the 37 additional Vicon marker positions used in this evaluation from the SMPL-X vertices of each frame (\cref{fig:extra_markers}).
-This enables us to quantitatively compare markerless methods against the marker-based ground truth.
-In \cref{tab:vicon_markers_eval}, we report the mean per-marker distance error between MoSh and MAMMA, with both methods evaluated without using a v\_template.
+The process described in Section \ref{section:moshpp}, allows us to compute the 37 additional held-out Vicon marker positions from SMPL-X vertices (\cref{fig:extra_markers}).
+This enables us to quantitatively compare markerless to marker-based methods.
+As a baseline, we use MoSh++, which takes as input only the 73 markers (\textit{FrontWaist10Fingers} marker set).
+In \cref{tab:vicon_markers_eval}, we report the mean per-marker distance error of MoSh++ (baseline) and \model, per-sequence, with both methods evaluated without using a GT body shape (i.e.~without using the 3D scan).